 Heinz Ischreyt [1995, 42]

-Information on student enrollment numbers can be found in the “University” pages: a table of Five-Year Average Enrollments during the 18th century, several graphs displaying this data, and a final graph showing estimated enrollment figures at Königsberg along with actual matriculation numbers.
+Information on student enrollment numbers can be found in the “University” pages: a table of Five-Year Average Enrollments during the 18th century, and a set of graph displaying this data as well as estimated enrollment figures at Königsberg with actual matriculation numbers.

 Prior to the Reformation, most university students were preparing for a life in the church, and university life was rather like that at a monastery.
 The professors were expected to remain celibate bachelors living with their likewise celibate students.